BurnOutTrader/fund-forge/README.md

 - Simplify subscribing and unsubscribing data, by allowing the trader to specify subscriptions as either consolidator or primary data.
 - Improve download functions.
 - Build data server logging.
+- The data base is not properly set up to handle fundamental data, it will save, but only 1 data point per vendor per time, I will probably remove fundamental data from BaseDataEnum and make it a unique StrategyEvent.

 ### Initial Setup
 1. Install [rust](https://www.rust-lang.org/tools/install).